zhilingluo/theorem_prover/README.md

 ## Roadmap
 1) Basic architecture:
-   2) Lean-dojo + searching + enhanced LLM for lean theorem proving
+   2) Lean-dojo + searching + enhanced LLM for lean theorem proving, verify it on simple benchmarks: minif2f
    3) a solution to translate informal theorem into formal one (in Lean 4)
 2) Key questions: to be explored